-Would the cumulative-sums program in Section 5.10 benefit from the use of shared memory?
+Would the cumulative-sums program in Section 5.11 benefit from the use of shared memory?
 (Put aside the fact that the code runs in just one block, making use of just a sliver of the machine.)
 The answer appears to be that a modest improvement might be obtained.
 Each thread (except the first) reads many elements of $\mathbf{dx}$ twice, some of them three times.
 There are also writes.

-The case of the prime-finder program in Section 5.9 is less clear, and probably quite dependent on whether we are using the more advanced GPUs, which feature at least some L1 cache space.
+The case of the prime-finder program in Section 5.10 is less clear, and probably quite dependent on whether we are using the more advanced GPUs, which feature at least some L1 cache space.

-5.12 Example: Transforming an Adjacency Matrix
+5.13 Example: Transforming an Adjacency Matrix

-Here is a CUDA version of the code in Section 4.13.
+Below is a CUDA version of the code in Section 4.13.
+Note that in this code, there are two kernel calls.